M64GitHub/1st-shot/README.md

 - **SDL2** - Audio output and WAV loading
 - **Zig 0.14.0+** - Build system and language

 ## License

 MIT.
 Hack it, spread it!

 ## Join the Terminal Revolution

-**1ST-SHOT** proves that terminal gaming can be a serious platform for creativity and design.
+**1ST-SHOT** wants to prove that terminal gaming can be a serious platform for creativity and design.

 The medium never limits us — only imagination does.

 *What’s your shot?*